kevintruong/til/Implementing-a-Memory-Allocator.md

 When a free block is found it may be larger than the space we need.
 If so, we will create two entries in our implicit list.
 The first entry is the allocated block, the second entry is the remaining space.

 There are two simple ways to store if a block is in use or available.
-Either store it as a byte in the header information along with the tail.
+Either store it as a byte in the header information along with the size.
 An alternative is to encode it as the lowest bit in the size!
-Thus size information would be limited to only even values:
+Thus block size information would be limited to only even values:
 ```
 isallocated = (*p) & 1;
 realsize = (*p) & ~1;  // mask out the lowest bit